Marvel Rivals: MMR Inflation Explained & Fix Tips

 The Crucial Relationship: How MMR Influences RR

-Furthermore, the ranking system constantly strives to align a player's visible rank (RR) with their hidden MMR.
-This dynamic leads to differential RR gains and losses:
+More importantly, the ranking system constantly tries to sync your visible rank with your hidden MMR.
+This creates different RR gain and loss patterns:

 Feature Matchmaking Rating (MMR) Rank Rating (RR) / League Points (LP)